-- 1. Provide the bylaws of the proposed COM (or parent institution). - 2.
-Provide a list of the governing body members, including titles. - 3.
+- 1. Provide the bylaws of the proposed COM'sCOM (or parent institution). - 4.2.
+Provide a list of the governing body and a list of members, including titles, of the body. - 2.3.
 Provide a copy of the policies for: - a.
-Conflict of interest for board members, employees, and institutionally employed faculty; - b.
-Due process for all employees, students, faculty, and credentialed instructional staff; - c.
-Confidentiality of employment, student, and medical records; - d.
-Fiscal management and accountability; and - e.
+Conflict of interest for board members, employees, and institutionally employed faculty. - b.
+Due process for all employees, students, faculty, and credentialed instructional staff-: - c.
+Confidentiality of employment, student, and medical records: - d.
+Fiscal management and accountability: and - e.
 Ethics, incorporating the AOA code of ethics.